alainhays/sg-tkpd/README.md

 1. Install [gulp](http://gulpjs.com) and [Bower](http://bower.io/) globally with `npm install -g gulp bower`
 2. Navigate to the theme directory, then run `npm install`
 3. Run `bower install`
+4. Don't forget to remove `.git` folder.
+For new project

-You now have all the necessary dependencies to run the build process.
+Yeyyy, ou now have all the necessary dependencies to run the build process.

 ### Available gulp commands